kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 ###  Hookup retries to refactored code
 *  Non blocking job submission for submitting multiple jobs, possibly via using `run_job_multiple`
 *  Requires refactor of retry to gracefully handle jobs with children by notifying the batch containers for retry of ids not in the same batch.
 If you retry jobs from batch 1 and from batch 2, you want the correct batch parent to be notified.
+*  Switching from starting the retried jobs one at a time to starting them in batch mode will require refactoring how the batch and retry parents are updated
 > Estimate 3 days
 > https://kbase-jira.atlassian.net/browse/DATAUP-535